learn-co-curriculum/phase-4-debugging-network-requests-lab/README.md

-# Debugging Network Requests Lab
+# Putting it All Together: Client-Server Communication

 ## Learning Goals

-- Use the browser developer tools to debug on the frontend
+- Understand how to communicate between client and server using fetch, and how the server will process the request based on the URL, HTTP verb, and request body
-- Use server logging tools and `byebug` to isolate errors on the backend
+- Debug common problems that occur as part of the request-response cycle

 ## Introduction